wpilibsuite/frc-docs/source/docs/software/convenience-features/scheduling-functions.rst

 The ``addPeriodic()`` (Java) / ``AddPeriodic()`` (C++) method takes in a lambda (the function to run), along with the requested period and an optional offset from the common starting time.
 The optional third argument is useful for scheduling a function in a different timeslot relative to the other ``TimedRobot`` periodic methods.

 .. note:: The units for the period and offset are seconds in Java.
-In C++, the `units library <docs/software/basic-programming/cpp-units:The C++ Units Library>`_ can be used to specify a period and offset in any time unit.
+In C++, the :ref:`units library <docs/software/basic-programming/cpp-units:The C++ Units Library>` can be used to specify a period and offset in any time unit.

 .. tabs::